Our Mission

 In Germany the FSA office is situated in Bielefeld.
 The programme leader, Petra Jacobi, organizes the exchange for German pupils to South Africa, is responsible for the South African pupils during their stay in Germany and the host families in Germany.
 Although working together, FSA in South Africa is an own juristic entity independent from FSA in Germany.

-The FSA Youth Exchange in South Africa has four programmes to Germany and three programmes to South Africa.
+The FSA Youth Exchange in South Africa has three programmes to Germany as well as programmes to South Africa.

 To Germany